Digital Learning Resources

 Chatham is referred to in Domesday as CETEHAM and is thought to be derived from the Saxon word cyte, meaning cottage and ham, meaning village.
 So, Chatham was a village of cottages.
 This is a stark contrast to Chatham by the end of the 19th century and the development of a Naval Dockyard in the area played a huge part in the transformation of the area over time.

-The Growth of the Dockyard and historical events in 16th to 19th Century.
+The growth of the Dockyard and historical events in the 16th to 19th Century

 An historical timeline of Dockyard: